hongyusu/hongyusu.github.io/_posts/2015-12-21-my-december-rich-and-dynamic.md

 ### Canadian beer

 I have about two must-do hobbies when I travel to a new place, taste local beers and milks.
-Drinking with friends might be even better.
-However, my friends almost never like to drink milk with me :laughing: The chat on that day makes me realize that good researcher equals to good research plus good marketing plus good sales.
+Drinking with friends is even better.
+However, my friends almost never like to drink milk with me :laughing: The chat on that day makes me realize that a good researcher equals to good research plus good marketing plus good sales.

 ![photo4]({{ site.url }}/myimages/20151212.jpg)